 Kat Raines, PhD Student

 It was the first of three field trips Kat took to the city, in central Ukraine.
 Back in Stirling, and under the supervision of Professor David Copplestone and Dr Matthew Tinsley, she studied bee colonies under controlled laboratory experiments in an on-campus radiation facility and, through her work, made a significant discovery.
 “I set out to investigate whether colonies changed after being exposed to the levels of radiation seen in Chernobyl – and found that reproduction decreased following such exposure,” she said.
 Raines’ study focuses on three key areas – reproduction, wing wear and parasites – and forms part of the larger Transfer, Exposure, Effects project, which aims to reduce uncertainty in estimating the risk to humans and wildlife from radioactivity.

-The papers are due to be published later in 2018; however, Kat has already received excellent feedback from peers at events in Westminster and Berlin, while major media outlets have noted interest in covering the study.
+Kat has received excellent feedback from peers at events in Westminster and Berlin ahead of her papers being published, while major media outlets have noted interest in covering the study.
 “It is really exciting,” she added.
 Kat has taken the opportunity to develop her teaching experience at Stirling, delivering lectures and tutorials to undergraduate students across a range of subjects, including ecology, evolution and field skills.
 She also holds the position of Graduate School Officer for the Faculty of Natural Sciences.
 In recognition of the expertise she has in her field, Raines recently secured a three-month internship with the Scottish Environment Protection Agency.
 She said: “It is great to see people excited about my research.
 I have really enjoyed my time at Stirling and love my department, which I have found to be a supportive and friendly environment."